LucaCanali/Miscellaneous/Spark_Notes/Spark_Executors_Kerberos_HowTo.md

 # HowTo: Enable Spark executors to access Kerberized resources
+The problem this solves is enabling Spark jobs to access resources protected by Kerberos authentication.
 This recipe allows to:
   * distribute the Kerberos credentials cache file from the driver to the executors
   * set the relevant environment variables in the executors processes
   * enable the use of Kerberos authentication for Spark executors in a Hadoop/YARN clusters

-The problem this solves is enabling Spark jobs to access resources protected by Kerberos authentication.
+Limitations:

-Note: this recipe does not apply to Kerberos authentication for HDFS in a Spark+Hadoop cluster.
+   * this recipe does not apply to Kerberos authentication for HDFS in a Spark+Hadoop cluster.
  In that case a more scalable, delegation token-based, implementation is available.

 # Recipe:
-Tested on: Apache Spark 1.6, 2.0, 2.1, 2.2 + YARN/Hadoop
+Tested on: Apache Spark 1.6, 2.0, 2.1, 2.2, 2.3 + YARN/Hadoop

 - `kinit` to get the Kerberos TGT in the credential cache file if not already there.